acmdas/das_fieldstones/morefieldstones2019.md

 Assuming, of course that there is a one-to-one exclusive relationship between mind/consciousness and brain, which seems to me to be extremely complex.
 There's clearly a relationship, but is it exclusive?
 Without a brain&mdash;divorced from living matter&mdash;is there some element of mind or even consciousness?
 Soul?
 Spirit?
 Arr, that's the question!
 Or perhaps a step on the way to the question...

+## True to its telling
+Sat, 6 Jul 2019

+&ldquo;History is a fairy tale true to its telling...&rdquo;&mdash;[Andrei Codrescu](https://www.theparisreview.org/blog/2019/07/02/the-many-lives-of-lafcadio-hearn/)